2023 Haskell Invitational Betting: A New Jersey Player’s Guide

 Racing Elite: Top Names to Look Out for in the 2023 Haskell Invitational

 Haskell Stakes 2022 was entertaining.
 The 2023 Haskell Stakes at Monmouth Park in Oceanport will feature three significant stakes winners: Taiba, White Abarrio, and Cyberknife.

-- White Abarrio won the prestigious Florida Derby.
+- White Abarrio won the prestigious Kentucky Derby.

 - Taiba won the Santa Anita Derby in only his second attempt, and the talk of the racing world was his first two Beyer Speed Figures.
 Bob Baffert is his trainer.

 - After winning the Arkansas Derby, Cyberknife was predicted to be a long shot in the Kentucky Derby.
 Although he did not perform well there, he returned to win the Matt Winn Stakes by a narrow margin against Howling Time.